-People who were nominated for the Fall 2018 program will be automatically added to the nomination pool for selection for the Spring 2019 program.
+People who were nominated for the 2019 program will be automatically added to the nomination pool for selection for the 2020 program.
 They do not need to be re-nominated.

 Log onto Blu.
 In the top left of your Blu homepage, you will see on the first line your job code (a 4 digit number followed by U), your job descriptor (words followed by a number), and then your exempt status.
 The job descriptor is where you can tell whether your job level is a P (Professional), M (Manager), or S (Supervisor).
 The number following the descriptor will determine whether your title code is a 1, 2, 3, etc. Individuals with Manager in their job descriptor fall into the M category; those with Supervisor in their job descriptor fall into the S category; all others fall into the Professional, or P category.

-We have various development opportunities that are open to specific populations to meet particular organizational needs, such as the BPM program for supervisors and managers.
+We have various development opportunities that target specific populations to meet particular organizational needs, such as the BPM program for supervisors and managers.
 The LCEP program is designed to help us address specific organizational goals around opportunities for our underrepresented staff who have historically been overlooked.
-We also have numerous other career and professional development that is open to all - i.e. NOW conference, career workshops, technology training, etc.
+We also have numerous career and professional development programs that do not have specific target audiences: the NOW conference, career workshops, technology training, etc.

 No, you must have completed 3 years of service before the program start date.